camunda/camunda-docs/docs/apis-tools/community-clients/index.md

 Camunda extensions found in the [Camunda Community Hub](https://github.com/camunda-community-hub) are maintained by the community and are not part of the commercial Camunda product.
 Camunda does not support community extensions as part of its commercial services to enterprise customers.
 :::

+In addition to the core Camunda-maintained clients, there are a number of community-maintained component libraries:

 <Tabs groupId="clients" defaultValue="zeebe" queryString values={
 [
 {label: 'Zeebe', value: 'zeebe' },